 Ingredients

-• White bread – with crusts removed, diced and moistened with water
+• White bread – with crusts removed, diced, and moistened with milk or water.
+Milk creates the juiciest meatballs but water will work if you prefer.

 • Meat – 1 lb. ground beef and 1 lb. ground pork